 The scorching heat of the midday sun made us scramble for shelter of the cool shades of the Sweet Greens Deli Café.
 Dotted by tall shady trees and wooden trellises, it looked liked the perfect place for lunch.

-We checked out their back garden where tables and chairs were set al fresco style but the noontime sun was just too hot and the transparent greenhouse-like roofing was not enough to cool the area down.
+We checked their back garden where tables and chairs were set al fresco style but the sun was just too hot and the transparent greenhouse-like roofing was not enough to cool the area down.
 After much indecision, we settled for the more shaded front garden.
 Our constant changing of tables seemed to tick off our waiter judging by the looks he’s giving us.

 Their dining hall was pretty cozy with its warm wooden furniture, rough white walls, and exposed roofing.
-Fernando Amorsolo replicas hung on every corner of the hall and the sweet smell of freshly baked bread permeating every inch of the room made everything so much better.
+Fernando Amorsolo replicas hung on every corner of the hall.
+The sweet smell of freshly baked bread permeating every inch of the room made everything so much better.

 A deli at the far end offered interesting packaged foods for pasalubongs, most notable of which was their flat Piayas.
 Off another side, fresh baked goods were being sold; everything from Ensaymada, Spanish Breads, Cheese Rolls and Jamaican Patties (which were way better than the popular ones being sold at Manila or so I read).
 Prices for the breads range from Php15.00 to Php65.00.
 They also have a fresh veggie section at the back part of the resto.

 Back at our table and a few mosquito bites later (do bring a mosquito repellant lotion if you plan on eating al fresco), our lunch arrived.

 With their dishes priced real low, we weren’t really surprised that the serving was on the smallish side.
 The Lumpiang Shanghai was pretty ordinary but the sizzling Lechon Sisig was something else.
 The dish tasted exactly what comes to mind when you mix good Sisig and tasty Lechon.